-A student who is absent from school must, upon his/her return, present a note to his/her homeroom teacher stating the full name of the student, the reason for absence, the date(s) of such absence, and the signature of the parent, guardian, or other person in charge of the student.
+A student who is absent from school must, upon his/her return, present a note to the Attendance Office stating the full name of the student, the reason for absence, the date(s) of such absence, and the signature of the parent, guardian, or other person in charge of the student.
 The school must receive a written excuse within three (3) days of the student's return or the absence will be classified as unlawful or unexcused.